Table of Contents

 The Role of the Bennu Bird

 - As the Ba of Ra – In Egyptian belief, several features formed the soul.
 The Ba was one aspect of the soul and represented the personality.
-When a person dies, it was believed that their Ba would continue to survive.
+When a person died, it was believed that their Ba would continue to survive.
 The Ba was featured as a bird with a human head.
 In some accounts, the Bennu Bird was the Ba of Ra.
 In this sense, the myth of the Bennu Bird had close links with that of Ra.
-Together, they created the world as we know it.
-Due to this connection, the hieroglyph of Ra features a Bennu Bird in the New Kingdom of Egypt.
+Together with Atum, they were responsible for the creation of the world as we know it.
+Due to this connection, the hieroglyphic name of Ra featured a Bennu Bird in the Late Period of Egypt.

-- As a God of Creation – Some stories propose that this creature was not a companion of Ra but of Atum, another god of creation.
-In these myths, the Bennu Bird navigated the waters of Nun at the dawn of the world, poised itself on a rock, and called for creation to take place.
+- As a God of Creation – The Heliopolitan myth of creation proposed that this creature was not a companion of Ra but of Atum, another god of creation.
+In this myth, the Bennu Bird navigated the waters of Nun at the dawn of the world, poised itself on a rock, and called for creation to take place.
 The cry of the bird set about the beginning of the world.
 In some accounts, this sacred animal also had to do with the inundation of the Nile, making it a necessary characteristic for life to exist.
 Depending on the sources, the Bennu Bird did this as an aspect of Atum; in others, it did it as an aspect of Ra.

 The Bennu Bird and the Greek Phoenix